raspberrypilearning/3D-scene/en/step_4.md

 + Use the **Rectangle** tool to draw a rectangle.
 + Use the **Line** tool to draw a triangle.
 Make sure that you complete the triangle, otherwise it will not fill with colour.
 + Move the two shapes together.
-+ Select the **Bucket** tool and fill the triangle.
++ Select the **Fill** tool and fill the triangle with colour.
-+ Use the **Rectangle** tool to draw another rectangle shape for the chimney.
++ Use the **Rectangle** tool to draw another rectangle for the chimney.
-+ You can use the **Front** and **Back** tools in the Paint editor to move your shapes forwards or backwards so they are positioned correctly.
++ You can use the **Front** and **Back** tools in the Paint editor to move your shapes forwards or backwards so that they are positioned correctly.
 In this example, you will not need to do this because the shapes are black for the silhouette.
 + Select all the shapes and **Group** them together so that you can adjust them or move them as one shape.

-To create duplicate shapes such as a skyline from your house, follow the **How to...** 'Create a scenery costume by duplicating shapes' below.
+To create duplicate shapes of your house (for example, to make a skyline), follow **How to** 'Duplicate shapes to create a scenery costume' below.

 --- /collapse ---

 --- collapse ---
 ---

-title: Create a scenery costume by duplicating shapes
+title: Duplicate shapes to create a scenery costume

 ---